sioufia/formal_check_project/README.md

 - ./test_generation.py : the automatic generation of data set that validate a critera for a specific WHILE programm.
 Currently it finds the data set for a programm with only one variable.
+To take into account multiple variables, we could use the package constraint from python.

 - ./constraint_programming.py : a solver made by Professor Dürr during the class of Optimization